1921 (1988 film): Soundtrack

 The soundtrack was composed by Shyam.
 The lyrics of the songs in the film were adapted from folklore Malayalam poems by poets such as Moyinkutty Vaidyar (19th century).
 Independent India's "national song" Vande Mataram, written by Bengali poet Bankim Chandra Chatterjee (1838–1894), is also featured in the film with vocals by K. S. Chithra.
-Other "playback singers" are Naushad and Vilayil Fazila.
+Other "playback singers" are Naushad and Vilayil Faseela.